Amazon studies and statistics for sellers – all relevant developments of the last few years

 There are now 1.9 million active Amazon sellers.
 240,000 sell on Amazon.de.

-Selling on Amazon has never been easy and has actually become more difficult in the last two years due to high competition – according to Oberlo, 283,000 new sellers joined in the first quarter of 2021.
+Selling on Amazon has never been easy and has actually become even more difficult in the last two years due to high competition – according to Oberlo, 283,000 new sellers joined in the first quarter of 2021.

 One way to stand out in such a competitive marketplace is to use intelligent software that allows for the automation of tedious (but necessary) processes.
-Fun fact: Amazon does the same at the end of the day, as this graphic shows us.
+Fun fact: Amazon does it the same way at the end of the day, as this graphic shows us.

-Price Optimization
+Price optimization

 The repricer from SELLERLOGIC not only ensures a high Buy Box share but also helps you sell your products at the highest possible price.
 More information can be found here.